areski/fsqueuemon/README.md

 ![Screenshot](https://raw.githubusercontent.com/gonicus/fsqueuemon/master/screenshot.png)

+This is a fork from [https://github.com/gonicus/fsqueuemon], authored by `Gonicus`.

 ## Description

 A simple web status monitor / dashboard for mod_callcenter.
 It will show active/inactive agents and queued callers.

 fsqueuemon is implemented in Python using the Flask web microframework (http://flask.pocoo.org/).
 It uses FreeSWITCH's `mod_xml_rpc` to interact with FreeSWITCH using XML-RPC.

 ## Setup